FlussamApps/WordNumPro-privacy/privacy-policy.md

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

+**Children**

+The Service Provider does not use the Application to knowingly solicit data from or market to children under the age of 13.

-**Changes to This Privacy Policy**
+The Application does not address anyone under th **Changes to This Privacy Policy**

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2023-11-3
+This policy is effective as of 2024-1-31

 **Contact Us**